Can Good Things Become Our Idols?

 - Choose to find fulfillment and joy in Christ.

 The whole problem with idols is that they replace the role Christ is supposed to take.
 He is supposed to be our fulfillment, our joy, our passion, and our strength.
 When we allow Him to fulfill His rightful roles, the need for our idols quickly diminishes.
-It doesn’t mean we don’t still value these things (see my post on When Life’s Changes Bring Mixed Emotions), but everything is back in the proper perspective.
+It doesn’t mean we don’t still value these things, but everything is back in the proper perspective.

 Coming face-to-face with my own idols was a sobering experience, but the clarity and growth it brought was incredible.
 I challenge you to examine your own heart and find your own idols.
 Releasing them will bring you great joy, peace, and contentment.